praneetk2704/BYTES-Book-Your-Tickets-Extremely-Superfast-/README.md

 2. Ability to handle alert boxes, saving you a few more seconds.
 You'll know what I'm talking about after seeing the demo video.

 Link for demo video : https://drive.google.com/open?id=1_1j26VT7551Q2OjSGdNYIieUB86znLIp
+Refer to Sample Input.txt for the user input used for the demo video.

 Happy journey!